CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/experience.md

 - Use consistent button labels and affordances for primary, cancel, and destructive actions.
 - Keep modal close behavior predictable.
 - Keep empty, loading, and error states explicit.
 Avoid silent failures.

+## Theme selection

+- The navigation theme selector exposes Light, Dark, and System preferences.
+- Desktop navigation uses equal icon targets with native tooltips; mobile navigation keeps the text labels visible.
+- The selected preference is shown with a selected state and `aria-pressed`; the control remains keyboard accessible on desktop and mobile.
+- System follows the browser or operating-system `prefers-color-scheme` setting while selected.
+Manual preferences are not overridden by OS changes.
+- Theme changes apply immediately without a page refresh and remain functional when the backend is unavailable.

 ## Contextual Guidance